 While some artists prefer a rich, smooth, transparent finish, these paints can be slightly opaque or semi-transparent and most of them do stain.
 When applied to paper, they are not all transparent and some can be grainy or blotchy.
 This is caused by the type of pigments and how they disperse in the water and means that you can see brush strokes.

-These paints are beautiful.
+These paints are deservedly second on our list of the best watercolor paints.
 The colors are rich and vibrant and they definitely have a classic look and feel due to the formula and pigments used.
 They are not vegan due to the honey base but don’t state that they contain animal-based products in their pigments.

 If you are a painter that loves to use a more traditional paint that has a rich texture and shows the artist’s brush strokes, you will love these paints.
 They are easy to work with and are fun to play with and discover how the colors blend and dry down.

-3. Winsor and Newton Professional Watercolor − Best Watercolor Paints for Professionals
+3. Winsor and Newton Professional Watercolor − Best for Professionals

-Although this company offers both professional and student-grade lines in their watercolor paints, the professional products are where they really shine.
-They started manufacturing watercolor paints in 1853 and have many signature colors, which are very popular among artists.
+Although this company offers both professional and student-grade lines in their watercolors, the professional products are where they really shine.
+They started manufacturing paints in 1853 and have many signature colors, which are very popular among artists.

 These 14ml tubes are slightly smaller than other comparable products and are very pricey.
 However, they are very high grade and contain permanent pigments, so that is to be expected.